theko2fi/ansible-role-apache-guacamole/README.md

 Dependencies
 ------------
-This role requires the following Ansible collection:
+This role requires the following Ansible collection to be present on the node controller:
+- community.docker
 - community.general >= 6.5.0
+- community.crypto

 Example Playbook
 ----------------